Project overview

 Construction schedule

-During the 2023 construction season, the project will focus on the following:
+During the 2023 construction season, the project focused on the following:

-- Albert Street, between Bronson Avenue and Bay Street: Complete surface works including new curbs, sidewalks, cycle tracks, bus stop, road construction and paving
+• Albert Street, between Bronson Avenue and Bay Street: Advanced surface works including new curbs, sidewalks, cycle tracks, bus stop, road construction and paving.

-- Slater Street, between Bronson Avenue and Bay Street: Complete the remaining storm sewer installation and connect into the Bay Street intersection, complete surface works including new curbs, sidewalks, cycle tracks, bus stop, signalized intersection at Bay, road construction and paving
+• Slater Street, between Bronson Avenue and Bay Street: Completed the remaining storm sewer installation, advanced surface works including new curbs, sidewalks, cycle tracks, bus stop, signalized intersection at Bay, road construction and paving.

-- Albert Street, between Empress and Bronson avenues: Complete underground infrastructure replacement including sanitary sewer, storm sewer and watermain replacement as well as surface works including new curbs, sidewalks, cycle tracks, two eastbound bus stops, signalized intersection at Empress, road construction and paving
+• Albert Street, between Empress and Bronson avenues: Completed underground infrastructure replacement including sanitary sewer, storm sewer and watermain replacement.
+Advanced surface works including new curbs, sidewalks, cycle tracks, two eastbound bus stops, signalized intersection at Empress, road construction and paving.

-- Slater Street, between Empress and Bronson avenues: Complete road realignment including new curbs, sidewalks, and cycle tracks
+• Slater Street, between Empress and Bronson avenues: Completed the new retaining wall, advanced road realignment including new curbs, sidewalks, and cycle tracks and opened the new roadway to traffic, cyclists and pedestrians.

-- Bronson Avenue, between Laurier Avenue West and Slater Street: Complete the minor widening of Bronson to allow for a wider sidewalk, the installation of the watermain and surface works including new curbs, sidewalks, road construction and paving
+• Bronson Avenue, between Laurier Avenue West and Slater Street: Completed the minor widening of Bronson to allow for a wider sidewalk, the installation of the watermain and advanced surface works including new curbs, sidewalks, road construction and paving.

-- Bronson Avenue, between Albert and Queen streets: Complete underground infrastructure replacement including storm sewer, sanitary sewer and watermain.
+• Bronson Avenue, between Albert and Queen streets: Completed underground infrastructure replacement including storm sewer, sanitary sewer and watermain.
+Advanced surface works including new curbs, sidewalks, road construction and paving.

 This work began in the spring of 2022 and is to be completed by late 2024.